bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 ## How can I mount a network volume from elsewhere on the cluster?

 You cannot.
-Also see the [For the Impatient](../overview/for-the-impatient.md) section of the manual.

 ## Why can I not mount a network volume from elsewhere on the cluster?